 Always keep a safety kit near the swimming pool: A precaution that must not be avoided.

 Educate your children about water hazards: This will give them fewer reasons to roam around swimming pools for fun.

-Empty anything with water that your kids can access: A kid can always find something to play and climb.
+Empty anything with water that your kids can access: A kid can always find something to play with and climb.
 Just make sure it’s not filled with water.

-Swimming pools at home must be surrounded by at least four feet barricades from all sides, and use pool covers whenever you get the chance.
+Swimming pools at home must be surrounded by at least four feet of barricades from all sides, and use pool covers whenever you get the chance.

 If your children go missing, always search in the swimming pool first: Every second counts under these conditions.
 Ensure you reach the pool as early as possible.

 Learn Cardiopulmonary Resuscitation or CPR course in Perth and other first aid techniques: Everyone must learn these to be prepared in extreme conditions.

 Once again, the first thing to do is to learn to swim.
 Nothing can protect you from water better than yourself.
 The risk factors for adults are slightly different from children, especially in Australia, where the practises get slightly less recognition in terms of water safety in WA.
 These are more preventable, though.